- Why Trees

 Be part of this ongoing eco drive!
-We have started planning for 2014 and have 1, 2 and 3 week options from 15 to 7 July 2014.
+We have started planning for 2014 and have 1, 2 and 3 week options from 15 June to 7 July 2014.
 Please complete the form below and we’ll send you the details.
 People from African countries should email us for discounted prices in Rands email@example.com Download this PDF with info on coming along.
-Book before the end of 2013 and get the early bird special – 10% off!

 Please read below, use the ‘Gift Trees’ button to buy trees or email firstname.lastname@example.org for a full sponsorship proposal and to discuss your involvement.

 To keep Trees For Zambia up and running we need volunteers & we need trees – both are equally important to the project.
 We’ve launched a campaign which allows you to raise funds for trees on Greenpop’s behalf from anywhere in the world and get your fees for the project reduced or free.
 Become an activist, raise funds for trees and join us in Zambia in 2014.
 For full details please download this instruction document or email email@example.com.

 © Sarah Isaacs

 Zambia has seen rampant deforestation in recent decades, mainly as a result of bad land management, slash and burn farming methods, unsustainable logging and tree cutting for charcoal.
 According to the UN-REDD programme, Zambia has approximately 50 million hectares of forest, with an estimated deforestation rate of 250,000 to 300,000 hectares per year.
 In an article published in The Zambia Daily Mail in July 2012 the Director of the Zambian Forestry Department, Mrs Anne Masinja, says,